letatanu/AI_Chess/README.md

 ![](example.png)
 ## Encoding a board

 We  encode  a  board  as  a  Forsyth-Edwards  Notation  (FEN) string.
-An  example  of  aboard in FEN is:  `rnbqkbnr/pp1ppppp/8/2p5/4P3/5N2/PPPP1PPP/RNBQKB1R b Kkqe3  1  2`.
+An  example  of  a board in FEN is:  `rnbqkbnr/pp1ppppp/8/2p5/4P3/5N2/PPPP1PPP/RNBQKB1R b Kkqe3  1  2`.
 The  algebraic  notation  is  used  to  define  cells  and  moves  in  a  board.
 It  uses  acoordinate system to identify a specific cell from the board

 ![](1.png)